Ulster Unionist Party: Empey leadership

+Elliott leadership

 Following the election, Empey resigned as leader.
 He was replaced by Tom Elliott as party leader in the subsequent leadership election.
 During the leadership election, it emerged that a quarter of the UUP membership came from Fermanagh and South Tyrone, the constituency of Elliott.
 The Dublin-based political magazine, the Phoenix, described Elliott as a "blast from the past" and said that his election signified "a significant shift to the right" by the UUP.
 Shortly after his election, three 2010 general election candidates resigned: Harry Hamilton, Paula Bradshaw and Trevor Ringland.
 Bradshaw and Hamilton subsequently joined the Alliance Party.

-2011–2021

 The party lost two seats in the 2011 Assembly elections and won fewer votes than the nationalist Social Democratic and Labour Party (SDLP) (although it won more seats than the SDLP).
 Two of its candidates, Bill Manwaring and Lesley Macaulay, subsequently joined the Conservative Party.
 In the 2011 local elections it lost seats to the Alliance Party east of the Bann and was also overtaken by them on Belfast City Council.

 Tom Elliott was criticised for comments he made in his victory speech where he described elements of Sinn Féin as "scum".
 Elliott resigned in March 2012 saying some people had not given him a 'fair opportunity' to develop and progress many party initiatives.
-Mike Nesbitt was elected leader on 31 March 2012, beating the only other candidate, John McCallister, by 536 votes to 129.
+Mike Nesbitt was elected leader on 31 March 2012, beating John McCallister, by 536 votes to 129.